 I'm trying to upload a large file using the Amazon S3 console.
 Why is the upload failing?

 I'm trying to upload a large file (1 GB or larger) to Amazon Simple Storage Service (Amazon S3) using the console.
-However, the upload persistently fails and I might be getting timeout errors.
-How can I fix this?
+However, the upload persistently fails and I'm getting timeout errors.
+How do I resolve this?

 First, install and configure the AWS CLI.
-Be sure to configure the AWS CLI with the credentials of an AWS Identity and Access Management (IAM) user or role that has the correct permissions to Amazon S3.
+Be sure to configure the AWS CLI with the credentials of an AWS Identity and Access Management (IAM) user or role.
+The IAM user or role must have the correct permissions to access Amazon S3.

-Then, to upload a large file, run a command similar to the following:
+To upload a large file, run the cp command:

-Note: In this example, the file must be in the same directory that you're running the command from.
+Note: The file must be in the same directory that you're running the command from.

-When you run a high-level (aws s3) command such as aws s3 cp, Amazon S3 automatically performs a multipart upload when the object is large.
+When you run a high-level (aws s3) command such as aws s3 cp, Amazon S3 automatically performs a multipart upload for large objects.
 In a multipart upload, a large file is split into multiple parts and uploaded separately to Amazon S3.
 After all the parts are uploaded, Amazon S3 combines the parts into a single file.
 A multipart upload can result in faster uploads and lower chances of failure with large files.

-For more information on multipart uploads using high-level (aws s3) commands or low-level (aws s3api) commands, see How do I use the AWS CLI to perform a multipart upload of a file to Amazon S3?
+For more information on multipart uploads, see How do I use the AWS CLI to perform a multipart upload of a file to Amazon S3?

 Note: For a full list of AWS SDKs and programming toolkits for developing and managing applications, see Tools to build on AWS.